travis-ci/docs-travis-ci-com/docs/user/ci-environment.md

 * OpenJDK 7 (openjdk7)
 * Oracle JDK 7u4 (oraclejdk7)

+Currently, OpenJDK 6 is the default.
+OpenJDK 7 will be the default JDK in the near future (June-July 2012).

 ### Maven version

 Stock Apache Maven 3.0.x.

 ### Leiningen versions

-travis-ci.org has both standalone ("uberjar") Leiningen 1.7.x at `/usr/local/bin/lein` and Leiningen 2.0 (preview)
+travis-ci.org has both standalone ("uberjar") Leiningen 1.7.x at `/usr/local/bin/lein` and Leiningen 2.0 (a recent preview) at `/usr/local/bin/lein2`.
-at `/usr/local/bin/lein2`.

 ### SBT version